mvallebr/CSVInputFormat/README.md

 The key returned is the line number and the value is a List with the column values

+Zip files are supported, but be aware that all the files inside a zip are read as if there were a single CSV, the line number (key) doesn't reset.

 More ideas to improve this are welcome.

 Example: